Ollie-HB/Ollie-HB/README.md

 ## Hobbies 🎨

 - Passionate Liverpool supporter (hailing from the Wirral), attending as many live games as possible! 🔴 ⚽
-- Travelling and experiencing new cultures is my favourite thing to do - some of my more interesting trips were to Japan, South Korea, Nepal, India, Russia, Colombia, Peru, Brazil and Bolivia. ✈️ 🌎
+- Travelling and experiencing new cultures is perhaps my favourite hobby - some of my more interesting destinations include Japan, South Korea, Nepal, India, Ukraine, Colombia, Peru, Brazil and Bolivia. ✈️ 🌎
 - Keen golfer, though my game is very much a work in progress.. ⛳ 🐯
 - Snapping portraits of friends and capturing natural beauty on my 35mm film cameras. 📷 🎞️
 - Healthy living and cooking - I like to work out a few times a week and enjoy regularly trying new dishes and cuisines! 🏃🍴